glacials/twos.dev/src/cold/apple.md

 ---
-category: living document
 date: 2022-05-25
 filename: apple.html
 preview: Notes on my years-long journey to switch from Google products to Apple products.
 toc: true
 type: post
-updated: 2023-10-25
+updated: 2023-11-03
 ---

 # From Google to Apple

-This is a one-page website within twos.dev where I detail my multi-year journey of migrating from deep in the Google ecosystem to deep in the Apple ecosystem.
-It is occasionally updated.
+This is a collection of notes on my multi-year journey of migrating from deep in the Google ecosystem to deep in the Apple ecosystem.

 ## Why? {#why}